-The models described with the writing rules defined herein are syntactically compliant with the TLM2.0 standard, but do not respect its semantics.
-In particular, the third parameter of the transport functions is considered to be an absolute time and not relative to a global simulation time that does prevail anymore.
+The models following the writing rules defined herein are syntactically compliant with the TLM2.0 standard, but have a different representation for the time.
+In particular, the third parameter of the transport functions is considered to be an absolute (but local) time and is not an offset relative to a global simulation time that is not used anymore.
 The examples presented below use the VCI/OCP communication protocol selected by the SoCLib project, but the TLM-T approach described here is very flexible, and is not limited to the VCI/OCP communication protocol.